 A RECKLESS DYING WISH

 As he lies dying, a stranger appears, full of eccentric questions and opinions—like the claim that his attacker was literally a troll.
-As their conversation grows odder and odder, the man is driven by grief to make a wish as hopeless as it is absurd—well aware that even sensible wishes are academic now.
-He will never see the sunrise.
+As their conversation grows odder and odder, the dying man is driven by grief to make a desperate wish as academic as it is absurd—well aware that he will never see the sunrise.

 In the morning, he discovers he was wrong—about so much more than he could ever have imagined.

-The man he was is dead indeed.
-Forever.
-Yet he himself remains, changed in impossible ways, left to navigate a world in which he no longer belongs, without so much as a name of his own.
-The only thing left him is a second, even more desperate wish that his last wish had been so much more carefully thought through.
+The man he was has indeed died during the night, yet he is far from gone.
+Changed in impossible ways, he finds himself left to navigate a world in which he no longer belongs, without so much as a name of his own.
+The only thing that dreadful night has left him is a second, even more desperate wish that his last wish had been much more carefully thought through.

 Sound a bit far-fetched?
 Even Matt Rhymer’s closest friends think so.
 But they and everything else young Matthew cares most about may be lost if he cannot convince them, somehow, to believe it.